Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 What is Special Consideration?

 Special Consideration is the process by which the University seeks to ensure just and equitable treatment of students who suffer unexpected and significant impairment (e.g. serious illness) in relation to assessment.
-Special Consideration provisions are available for both internal assessment (i.e. an assignment or in-class test) and final examinations.
+Special Consideration provisions are available for internal assessment (i.e. an assignment or in-class test), final and special examinations.

 Special Consideration is governed by the University’s Examination and Assessment Regulations.
 Under these regulations, there is no provision for Special Examinations of any kind to be provided outside the Special Consideration process.